Senha1298/OFF-APIMEDIUS/replit.md

 - **August 01, 2025**: Modified "Regularizar agora" button behavior to redirect users directly to `/chat` page instead of opening payment modal, streamlining the user flow from debt information to chat interaction.

-- **August 01, 2025**: Enhanced Chat Payment Monitoring System with real-time status checking every 1 second using webhook-manager API (`https://webhook-manager.replit.app/api/order/{transaction_id}/status`).
+- **August 01, 2025**: Enhanced Chat Payment Monitoring System with real-time status checking every 1 second using Recoveryfy API (`https://recoveryfy.replit.app/api/order/{transaction_id}/status`).
 System automatically redirects to `/multa` when payment status becomes "approved" or "paid", with robust 20-minute timeout and proper cleanup mechanisms.

+- **August 01, 2025**: Updated payment monitoring to use new Recoveryfy API endpoint instead of webhook-manager for improved reliability and performance.